lapislui/Office_work/README.md

 installing git on ubuntu

 more basic commands like pwd,whoami,date etc

+set - to set func and others var unset- to unset setted var